juren53/WHM/QR_Codes/Python QR code libraries.md

-There are several excellent Python QR code libraries that are well-maintained and feature-rich.
+### There are a number of Python QR code libraries that are maintained and feature-rich.

 Here are few:

-### Python QR Code Libraries
+#### Python QR Code Libraries

 1. **qrcode**
    - The most popular and well-maintained Python QR code library